savend/Trinat-Marks/README.md

 7) If the mark isn´t sufficient, the mark should be displayed in red, otherwise in green.

-8) Next to the "Add Module" button there is another button "Save Semester".
+8) Next to the "Add Module" button there is another button with the name "Save Semester".
 Click that button before you close the window, so your newly added elements can be saved.
 Note: you have to save each semester separately.

 <br>